Skip to content Leave Site Now

 • You can find a private lawyer.

-• You can contact Legal Aid Ontario (LAO) or legal aid in your province.
+• You can contact us or legal aid in your province.
 Legal Aid Ontario provides eligible clients with a limited range of services for immigration and refugee legal issues.

 • You can also visit a Community Legal Clinic (CLC) in your area.